 Reasonable accommodations - In 2013, the County amended Ordinance 1487 to provide a procedure to request reasonable accommodation for persons with disabilities seeking equal access to housing under the Federal Fair Housing Act and the California Fair Employment and Housing Act.
-The findings to approve, deny, or approve with conditions a reasonable accommodation request are as follows:
+The County has included Program 17 to review and update the findings for a reasonable accommodation request to comply with State law.
+The existing findings to approve, deny, or approve with conditions a reasonable accommodation request are as follows:

-- Whether the housing in the request will be used by an individual considered disabled under the acts. - Whether the request for reasonable accommodation is necessary to make specific housing available to an individual considered disabled under the acts. - Whether the requested reasonable accommodation would impose an undue financial or administrative burden on the county. - Whether the requested reasonable accommodation would require a fundamental alteration in the nature of a county program or law, including but not limited to, land use and zoning. - Potential impact on surrounding uses. - Physical attributes of the property and structures. - Other reasonable accommodations that may provide an equivalent level of benefit. - Separation requirements The County's Land Use Ordinance does not impose any separation requirements between supportive housing or residential care facilities. - Site planning requirements The site planning requirements for group homes and residential care facilities are no different than for other residential uses in the same zone. - Definition of family To ensure the County does not have any practices that could discriminate against persons with disabilities and impede the availability of such housing for these individuals, the County has included Program 15 to include a definition of family that does not limit family by size or relation.
+- Whether the housing in the request will be used by an individual considered disabled under the acts. - Whether the request for reasonable accommodation is necessary to make specific housing available to an individual considered disabled under the acts. - Whether the requested reasonable accommodation would impose an undue financial or administrative burden on the county. - Whether the requested reasonable accommodation would require a fundamental alteration in the nature of a county program or law, including but not limited to, land use and zoning. - Potential impact on surrounding uses. - Physical attributes of the property and structures. - Other reasonable accommodations that may provide an equivalent level of benefit. - Separation requirements The County's Land Use Ordinance does not impose any separation requirements between supportive housing or residential care facilities. - Site planning requirements The site planning requirements for group homes and residential care facilities are no different than for other residential uses in the same zone. - Definition of family To ensure the County does not have any practices that could discriminate against persons with disabilities and impede the availability of such housing for these individuals, the County has included Program 16 to include a definition of family that does not limit family by size or relation.